Property tax in the United States: Who determines value

-Property owners may make a declaration of the value of property they own to a taxing authority.
+Property owners may declare the value of their property to a taxing authority.
 This is often referred to as rendition.
 The taxing authority may accept this value or make its own determination of value.
 The value determinations are generally made by a tax assessor for the taxing authority.
 Some states require uniform values to be determined for each particular property.

 Market value

-Property values are generally based on fair market value of the property on the valuation date.
-Fair market value has been defined as that price a willing and informed purchaser would pay to an unrelated willing and informed seller where neither party is under compulsion to act.
-Sale of the particular property between unrelated persons generally conclusively establishes fair market value on the date of sale.
+Property values are generally based on the fair market value of the property on the valuation date.
+Fair market value has been defined as the price a willing and informed purchaser would pay to a willing and informed seller, where neither party is under compulsion to act.
+The sale of the particular property between unrelated persons generally conclusively establishes fair market value on the date of sale.
 Thus, a recent sale of the same property provides good evidence of market value.
 Where there has been no recent sale, other techniques must be used to determine market value.

 Assessed value

-Many jurisdictions impose tax on a value that is only a portion of market value.
+Many jurisdictions impose tax on a value that is only a portion of the market value.
 This assessed value is the market value times an assessment ratio.
-Assessment ratios are often set by local taxing jurisdictions.
+Local taxing jurisdictions often set assessment ratios.
 However, some states impose constraints on the assessment ratios used by taxing jurisdictions within the state.
 Some such restrictions vary by type or use of property, and may vary by jurisdiction within the state.
 Some states impose restrictions on the rate at which assessed value may increase.

 Equalization among jurisdictions

 Many states require that multiple jurisdictions taxing the same property must use the same market value.
-Generally, such state provides a board of equalization or similar body to determine values in cases of disputes between jurisdictions.
+Generally, such a state provides a board of equalization or similar body to determine values in cases of disputes between jurisdictions.